 Do jumping spiders bite?

-YES they DO bite.
-It's a very rare occurrence and after doing this for 4 years now I have been bitten 2x by a Hyllus Diardi and Hyllus giganteus.
-Both times because of improper handling on my behalf.
-YES it hurt for about 15 minutes with the H. Diardi.
-For a few seconds with the giganteus.
-No jumping spiders are capable of producing a bite that's medically significant like a bite from a brown recluse or black widow(unless you happen to be a cricket)
+YES!!
+It did hurt!
+Especially with the H. Diardi.
+It only hurt For a few seconds with the giganteus.
+However, Jumping spiders are NOT capable of producing a bite that's MEDICALLY significant ( one that can put you at life or limb risk) like a bite from a brown recluse or black widow(unless you happen to be a cricket)

 Speaking of crickets, don't they carry parasites like hair worms?